jwmatthys/rtcmix-emacs-mode/README.md

 First, edit the file to point to your CMIX path.
 Then add .el file to your emacs load path and (require 'rtcmix-mode).

 ## LICENSE

-distributed under the terms of the GNU Public License
+distributed under the MIT license